 - a change in childcare arrangements – if you’re no longer paying for childcare, you need to give written confirmation giving the date that you last used the childcare provider

-- amendments / additions to your own income / expenses
+- changes to your own income / expenses

 Withdrawing from your course

-If you are withdrawing from your course either temporarily or permanently, please inform your university and then call us on 0300 330 1345 as soon as possible so we can hold any further bursary payments on your account to prevent an overpayment.
-If an overpayment has already been made, we will be in touch to discuss repayment options with you.
-If you are due any bursary payment, this will be released once we have completed a withdrawal calculation.
+If you are withdrawing from your course either temporarily or permanently, inform your university and then call us on 0300 330 1345 as soon as possible so we can hold any further bursary payments.

 Your university will tell us in writing about your last day of attendance - once this is received we will recalculate your bursary entitlement.